underscoreio/essential-scala/src/pages/intro/object-literals.md

 ```

 Note here the type of the object printed by the REPL: `test.type`.
 This is not like any type we've seen before -- it is a new type created just for our object.

+We'll use the second method for examples in this section.
+By giving a name to our object we can interact with it later.
+The results are mostly equivalent to using the first method, replacing `object name` with `new`.

 ## Methods